Young late-nighters are less physically active and fit than their early-bird counterparts, suggests new research from Australia.

 A team of scientists from Adelaide studied a total of 2,200 Australian adolescents, aged 9 to 16 years old, using time interviews and pedometers.

-Despite similar sleep durations, late-rising and late-sleeping adolescents were observed to undertake 27 minutes less daily physical activity than the early risers and early sleepers, who went to bed 70 to 90 minutes earlier and woke up 60 to 80 minutes earlier.
+Despite similar sleep durations, late-rising and -sleeping adolescents were observed to undertake 27 minutes less daily physical activity than the early-risers and -sleepers, who respectively went to bed and woke up 70 to 90 minutes and 60 to 80 minutes earlier.

 "Scientists have realized in recent years that children who get less sleep tend to do worse on a variety of health outcomes, including the risk of being overweight and obese.
 Our study suggests that the timing of sleep is even more important."